CFrensko/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
-Project: Human Body Temperature Using EDA
+# Project: Human Body Temperature Using EDA
 What is the True Normal Human Body Temperature?

-Background
+# Background
 The mean normal body temperature was held to be 37∘∘C or 98.6∘∘F for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
 But, is this value statistically correct?

-Exercises:
+# Exercises:
 In this exercise, you will analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.